Malaysia seeks deal with Vietnam over sea intrusions

-KUANTAN (THE STAR/ASIA NEWS NETWORK) - Malaysia intends to enter into an agreement with the Vietnamese government to overcome encroachment of deep-sea fishermen from the republic into the country's territorial waters, Foreign Minister Datuk Saifuddin Abdullah siad on Monday (Feb 17).
+KUANTAN • Malaysia intends to enter into an agreement with the Vietnamese government to overcome encroachment of deep-sea fishermen from Vietnam into Malaysia's territorial waters, Foreign Minister Saifuddin Abdullah said yesterday.

 He said that such an agreement had already been signed between Malaysia and Indonesia and that a similar agreement could also be signed with Vietnam.